Atennop1/StephenPrataSolutions/README.md

 ## Tasks structure
 The project has every task from Steven Prata's book up to and including task 2 of chapter 12, after which I stopped reading this book.
 In the `source/StevenPrata` folder there are folders with each chapter, and inside these folders there are files with the tasks themselves and a `Declarations.h` file so that the tasks can be included in Main.
 Each chapter's assignments are in their own namespace to avoid conflicts.
-<br>Also in the `source/StevenPrata` folder there is a `Declarations.h` file for quickly connecting all tasks.
+<br>Also there is `source/StevenPrata/Declarations.h` file for quickly connecting all tasks.
 Thus, the launch code for task 3 of chapter 11 will look like this:

 ```cpp
 #include "StevenPrata/Declarations.h"